temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 <!--SNIPSTART email-subscription-project-python-run_flask {"selectedLines": ["16-31"]}-->
 <!--SNIPEND-->

-The Workflow Id is set when the user provides their email.
+The Workflow Id is set when the user gives their email.
 This ensures that the email is unique across all Workflows so that the user can't sign up multiple times, only receive the emails they've subscribed to, and when they cancel; they cancel the Workflow run.

-Next, learn to query your Workflow.
+Next, learn how to query your Workflow.

 ## Add a Query